Contact us

 ROI and Success Metrics for AI MVPs

 Founders often ask: “How do I know if my AI MVP is working?”
+The key is tracking metrics that reflect both speed and learning.

-• Churn Rate: How quickly users leave.
+• Churn Rate: How quickly users stop using the product

 Challenges and Risks of AI in MVP Development